technophile22/angular-blog-post-app/readme.md

 - cd into `client` folder and run `npm install` to install all dependencies of frontend.
 - Run `ng serve` to host frontend on your local machine.
 - Open your browser and browse to `localhost:4200` to see the magic.

-P.S. - Check `server.js` once for a proper connection to mongo database.
+- Check `server.js` once for a proper connection to mongo database.